kyma-incubator/reconciler/pkg/reconciler/instances/istio/README.md

 ## Usage

-Follow these steps to run Istio Reconciler locally, on your cluster:
+Follow these steps to run Istio Reconciler on your local machine:

-1. Export the **KUBECONFIG** variable pointing to your cluster and the `ISTIOCTL_PATH` variable:
+1. Export the **KUBECONFIG** variable pointing to your cluster and the **ISTIOCTL_PATH** variable:

    ```bash
    export KUBECONFIG={PATH_TO_THE_KUBECONFIG_FILE}